How to cope with infertility

 The ability to grieve the losses of infertility is challenged due to the potential chronic nature of the experience.
-It is made more difficult because it is a loss that is invisible to others and therefore difficult to comprehend.
-The consequence of this is that couples often end up experiencing isolation.
+This is even more difficult because it is a loss that is invisible to others and therefore difficult to comprehend.
+As a consequence, couples often end up experiencing isolation.

 Anger or rage

 As the masking effects of denial and isolation begin to wear off, reality re-emerges, and you are faced with the pain, of dealing with your loss.
 Often the pain will be expressed through anger or rage.
 This anger is irrational and often directed towards friends, family, your partner or even on your community.
-You might also feel guilty which will make you feel even more angry but can also make you feel helpless and vulnerable.
+In addition, you might also feel guilty which will make you feel even angrier but can also make you feel helpless and vulnerable.

 When you feel helpless you will often try to regain control through a series of hypothetical statements, such as, “if only” or “what if”.
-Guilt often accompanies bargaining.
-You start to believe that there was something you and your partner could have done differently.
+Guilt often accompanies bargaining and you start to believe that there was something you could have done differently.
 You may try to make a secret deal with God or a higher power.

 Sadness and depression

-Your guilt starts to turn into sadness and depression.
-You begin to understand the loss and its effect on your life.
+At this stage, your guilt may begin to turn into sadness and depression.
+However, you will also begin to understand the loss and its effect on your life.
 This is the hardest stage of the grieving process but also very important.
 The key to coping with it is to acknowledge that you are going through a tough time.

-Others around you may try to help you get “out” of this “depression,” but it is important to know that this is not a clinical depression, but rather a natural response to a loss that needs be experienced in order to heal.
-Do not try to ignore your emotions.
-Allowing yourself to experience these powerful feelings can help you to move beyond them.
+Others around you may try to help you get “out” of this “depression”.
+However, it is important to know that this is not clinical depression, but rather a natural response to a loss that needs be experienced in order to heal.
+At this stage, you should not try to ignore your emotions.
+If you allow yourself to experience these powerful feelings, you might be able to move beyond them.

 Acceptance of infertility

-Understanding these five stages of grief can help you realize that you and your partners grief is “normal”, and furthermore, that it can help you navigate the varying symptoms of the grieving process.
+Understanding these five stages of grief can help you realize that you and your partner’s grief is “normal”, and help you navigate the varying symptoms of the grieving process.

-Finally, it can help you to recognize when you are emotionally ready to undergo fertility treatments or explore other alternative ways of starting a family.
+Finally, when you become familiar with the stages of grief, you recognize when you are emotionally ready to undergo fertility treatment or explore other alternative ways of starting a family.
 It is important to let go of the past and to peacefully accept your new reality, before embarking on the new parenthood journey.